VPK at First Discoveries

 Learning & Growing Every Day!

-- Our classrooms are newly renovated, with large open spaces that allow children to make choices about their own learning.
+- Our classrooms feature large open spaces that allow children to make choices about their own learning.
 Lots of windows provide natural light to enhance the learning environment.
 Classrooms centers include hands-on activities in math, science, literacy and art.

 - We incorporate Spanish lessons and sign language into our daily routines.
 Children not only learn to speak simple Spanish phrases and sign simply songs; they also gain a lifetime appreciation for diversity.